PlasmaPy/PlasmaPy/vision_statement.md

 ## Organizational structure

-The Coordinating Committee (CC) will oversee the PlasmaPy project.
-This committee will take a big picture approach defining the goals and future directions of PlasmaPy.
-The CC will make sure that roles are being filled, necessary tasks are being completed, facilitating intergroup communication (including the email list and HipChat group), coordinating and delegating tasks, seeking funding mechanisms, facilitating compromises and cooperation, and fostering a culture of appreciation.
+The Coordinating Committee (CC) will oversee the PlasmaPy project and code development.
+The CC will ensure that roles are being filled, facilitate intergroup communication, coordinate and delegate tasks, manage the project repository, oversee the code review process, regulate intercompatibility between different subpackages, seek funding mechanisms, facilitate compromises and cooperation, enforce the code of conduct, and foster a culture of appreciation.

-The Code Development Committee (CDC) will directly oversee the development of the codebase.
-This committee will be responsible for managing the project repository, reviewing and accepting pull requests, ensuring intercompatibility between different subpackages, and coordinating automated testing.
-The CDC will be responsible for ensuring that the PlasmaPy codebase adheres to the standards defined in this document.

 The Community Engagement Committee (CEC) will be responsible for organizing conferences, trainings, and workshops; maintaining and